kafeijao/Kafe_CVR_Mods/ChatBox/README.md

 ChatBoxes of other players can be configured to display only from your friends (off by default), note that everyone will be able to see your ChatBoxes.

-The mod also allows players to customize the display duration, size, and opacity of the ChatBox.
-You can bring the keyboard by pressing `Y` or by using the button in BTKUI Misc section.
+## Features
+- Press `Y` or click the BTKUI button in the Misc section to bring the keyboard to send messages.
+- Heavily customizable via BKTUI settings menu in the Misc section.

-You can toggle the sounds for when someone starts typing and send a message.
-You can replace the sounds in the `/UserData/Chatbox/` folder (next to the `/Mods` folder).
-Also you can customize the distance when you stop hearing the notifications and volume.
+- Modify the notification sounds by replacing the `.wav` sound files at `/UserData/Chatbox/` folder (next to the `/Mods` folder).
+Make sure the naming is the same.

-You can add a boolean to your animator of your avatar named `ChatBox/Typing` or `#ChatBox/Typing` (if you want it local) .
+- Add a boolean to your animator of your avatar named `ChatBox/Typing` or `#ChatBox/Typing` (if you want it local).
 It will be set to `true` when you're writing a message (ChatBox keyboard opened), and `false` otherwise.
+- View the ChatBox History window via the BTKUI button in the Misc section.
+- Keep the ChatBox History window on the center of the QuickMenu or place it on the right.
+- Press `Arrow up`/`Arrow down` (keyboard) to iterate through the sent messages.
+You can also click `Prev` if you're in VR.
+- Press `Insert` (keyboard) or `Auto` in VR to attempt to auto-complete usernames.

 ---